-- Understand the effect of the M31 halo environment on the evolution of low-mass (dwarf) galaxies
+- Understand the effect of the M31 halo environment on the evolution of low-mass galaxies

-- Use the stellar populations of dwarf galaxies to probes of the epoch of reionization
+- Use the stellar populations of low-mass galaxies to probes of the epoch of reionization

 - Dynamically measure the mass profile of M31’s dark-matter halo